Mongolia offers fantastic cycling opportunities especially for those who like rough tracks through remote areas mixed with plenty of adventure.

 Starting from Ulaanbaatar the network of paved roads is quickly growing.
-It is manly the main transit roads that are being upgraded.
+It is mainly the main transit roads that are being upgraded.
 A lot of traffic is only in and around the capital Ulaanbaatar.
 But everywhere else there is not much traffic even on these roads.
-Even though the places that have been reached by this network of good roads are quicke changing.
+Even though the places that have been reached by this network of good roads are quickly changing.
 Soon there are filling stations, houses, supermarkets etc.

 There is a road/track leading up every single valley.
 They exist because people go everywhere to put up their Ger in the summer.
 Because of that there are turn-offs all the time going every possible way.
 Usually, the further up a valley you come, the less clear a track becomes, especially over the pass itself.
 That is because most people use these tracks no to cross over to the next valley.
-On these roads you find very little traffic, it is mainly motocyclists on their way to their Ger.
+On these roads you find very little traffic, it is mainly motorcyclists on their way to their Ger.

 These roads are great for cycling, often not much more than a track over a meadow.
 To find them and not get lost, you will need a GPS (because of the many turn-offs).

 There is at least one hotel in every town.
 In more touristy places there are Guesthouses and Ger camps.
-But hey, this is a nomads country, so camping pretty much absolutely everywhere is the way to go.
+But hey, this is a nomads country, so camping is pretty much everywhere is the way to go.

 In towns there are good stores.
 Fruits and vegetable can be very hard to get in the countryside.
 Even little places have a very basic shop where you can get the most basic stuff.

 In the southern part it is often very dry and places with water are a long way apart: plan well!
 In the center and north there are a lot of rivers and lakes (some are salt lakes though).